 You can also fill those gap years with whatever you were doing during that time.
 So instead of leaving that time frame blank, you can list the time in between jobs like you would any other job, and simply write your brief explanation for that time on your resume.
 That way your resume will answer those questions for them.

 You might also be surprised by the productive things you can list during these gaps instead.
-Maybe you were unemployed for a while, but you did volunteer work during that time, took care of someone, did freelance work, started your own business, or managed a household while your spouse went to work.
+Maybe you were unemployed for a while, but you did volunteer work during that time, took care of someone, did freelance work, starting your own business, or managed a household while your spouse went to work.

 "Because of the area I lived in at the time it was difficult to find job openings that required my specific set of skills and experience.
 It wasn't until I moved closer to the city that I was able to find more job postings within my field and that's where I found my next job."